How the New Zealand education system works

 Going to school in New Zealand

-Children in New Zealand generally start school at age 5 and spend 13 years at school.
+Children in New Zealand generally start school at age 5 and spend 13 years at primary and secondary school.

-• private schools, where families pay fees set by the school.
+• private, where families or students pay fees set by the school or provider.

 Primary and intermediate school